mahoney1/docs/animaltracking-tutorial.md

 7. In VS Code Explorer, choose `File > Open Folder`, and navigate to the `animaltracking` folder in your cloned repo - then select the `contracts` folder, eg. navigating to the `$HOME/animaltracking/typescript/contract` directory.
 Depending on your VS Code version, you may be prompted to open the VS Code workspace provided in that directory.
 In any case, the `contract` folder must be your top-level project folder in VS Code Explorer before proceeding.

-8. In the Terminal Window, run the following command to install the dependencies for the imported Typescript contract - it can take up to a minute to complete.
+8. In the Terminal Window pane, run the following command to install the dependencies for the imported Typescript contract in the `animaltracking/typescript/contract` subdirectory - it can take up to a minute to complete.

 `npm install`

-9. Click on the IBM Blockchain Platform icon and from '...' ellipses on the 'Smart Contract Packages' panel, choose to 'Package a Smart Contract' - choose `animaltracking-ts@0.0.1`.
+9. Click on the IBM Blockchain Platform icon and from '...' ellipses on the 'Smart Contract Packages' panel, choose to 'Package Open Project' - choose `animaltracking-ts@0.0.1`.
 You should get confirmation the package was successfully created.

 10. Next, under 'Local Fabric Ops' on the left, choose to 'Install' the package onto the local peer - await a successful install message in VS Code.